Homemade Fortune Cookies

 - 3 tbsp water

-- In a stand mixer (or large bowl with a hand mixer), whip the egg whites and sugar on high speed for about 2 minutes, until it’s frothy.
+- In a stand mixer (or large bowl with a hand mixer), whip the egg whites and sugar on high speed for about 2 minutes, until frothy.
 Whip in the melted butter, vanilla, almond extract, and water until incorporated.
-Add in the flour and mix until the flour *just* disappears.
+Add the flour and mix until the flour *just* disappears.

 - With a tablespoon measure, spoon the batter onto the parchment paper and spread it out into an even 3 inch circle.
 I recommend not doing any more than 2-3 at a time, since they set very quickly and you will not be able to fold more than that.

-- Bake your fortune cookies for 7-8 minutes, until the edges brown slightly.
+- Bake the fortune cookies for 7-8 minutes, until the edges brown slightly.
 If you let them brown too much, they will snap when you shape them.
 Conversely, if they don’t brown a little bit, they will also break (but tear, rather than snapping).

 - Repeat with the remaining batter and enjoy!